Savannah–Chanelle Vineyards

-Savannah–Chanelle Vineyards, is a 53 acre vineyard located in the eastern foothills of the Santa Cruz mountains above Saratoga, California and the Silicon Valley.
+Savannah–Chanelle Vineyards is a 53 acre vineyard located in the eastern foothills of the Santa Cruz mountains above Saratoga, California and the Silicon Valley.
 The vineyard was renamed Savannah-Chanel Vineyards in 1996 when the Congress Springs Vineyards were purchased by the Michael Ballard family, naming the vineyard after the family's two daughters.

+The existing vines and winery itself have been located on the same hill for over a century.